-As disclosed in section "Going concern" in Note 27 to the financial statements, management made a specific assessment of the company's ability to continue as a going concern and to continue its operations for at least the next 12 months.
+As disclosed in Note 27 "Going concern" to the financial statements, the financial statements have been prepared on a going concern basis.
+When preparing the financial statements, the management board made a specific assessment of Volkswagen Financial Services N.V.'s ability to continue as a going concern and to continue its operations for the foreseeable future.

-We discussed and evaluated the specific assessment with management exercising professional judgment and maintaining professional skepticism.

-We considered whether management's going concern assessment, based on our knowledge and understanding obtained through our audit of the financial statements or otherwise, contains all events or conditions that may cast significant doubt on the company's ability to continue as a going concern.
+We discussed and evaluated the specific assessment with the management board exercising professional judgment and maintaining professional skepticism.
+We considered whether the management board's going concern assessment, based on our knowledge and understanding obtained through our audit of the financial statements or otherwise, contains all relevant events or conditions that may cast significant doubt on the Company's ability to continue as a going concern.

+Based on our procedures performed, we did not identify material uncertainties about going concern.
 If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the financial statements or, if such disclosures are inadequate, to modify our opinion.

-Based on our procedures performed, we did not identify serious doubts on the Company's ability to continue as a going concern for the next twelve months.

 Our conclusions are based on the audit evidence obtained up to the date of our auditor's report.
-However, future events or conditions may cause a Company to cease to continue as a going concern.
+However, future events or conditions may cause a company to cease to continue as a going concern.